Connecting HubSpot

 - An update to the existing contact if HubSpot reports that the email already exists.

 - An optional deal in the pipeline and stage you select, associated back to the contact.
+You can also set a fixed deal amount on the route — handy for a flat-fee or per-form value.

 Tip